Surveillance Technique Check

 A private investigator needs a place to watch, but also needs to be aware of his surroundings.
 If the subject leaves his home or workplace, where might he go nearby?
 It’s important to gain a familiarity for the neighborhood, nearby highways, and landmarks.

 A social media investigation reduces surveillance time by narrowing down a subject’s schedule and habits.

-In the country, there are also fewer places to hide.
+Surveillance techniques in rural settings can often be difficult because of open areas.
 While there may be large fields, it’s often private property.
 Private investigators are very careful and stay on public land.
 They follow all laws and do not trespass.

 Homes are often far from the road in a rural setting.
 That’s where a private investigator’s tools come in handy.

 To be successful, private investigator surveillance techniques must include a thought out plan and good tools.
 A telephoto lens helps in rural situations because the PI can keep his distance while still capturing the images needed for a strong case.